Code-Institute-Submissions/story-chain/README.md

 **User story: As a user, I want to be able to change my username and password.**

 * After a user has had an successful login, he is directed to his profile page.
 There they see three buttons 'Change username', 'Change password' and 'delete account'.
 The 'change username' button opens a small form that asks the user to enter a new username.

 This username is then checked against existing usernames in the database and gives appropriate feedback.
+Unfortunately, all content added by this user under his old username, will no longer be accessible with the new username.
+This needs a fix.

 * After a user has had an successful login, he is directed to his profile page.
 There he can click the 'Change password' button.
 He is then led to a small form, asking for a new password.
 That password is then hashed and stored in the database.